geokels/OpenRefine-archaeology-lesson/_episodes/04-save-export.md

 > You may also see other files.
 {: .solution}

 You can import an existing project into OpenRefine by clicking `Open...` in the upper right > `Import Project` and selecting the `tar.gz` project file.
-This project will include all of the raw data and cleaning steps that were part of the origina project.
+This project will include all of the raw data and cleaning steps that were part of the original project.